 I believe it was a reciprocal curiosity about different cultures and humanity.
 I was the recipient of inquisitive glances in equal proportion to my seemingly subtle observations.

 Don’t get me wrong.
-Sri Lankan public transit is not for the faint of heart.
+Public transportation in Sri Lanka is not for the faint of heart.
 There was the train ride where the man’s pot belly behind me was literally propping me up in a sea of people crammed together.

 There was the train trip that began at 5 am.
 I was still standing three and a half hours later.
 I might have sworn to never take another train.
 Good thing I already loved Sri Lanka by then!

+Public transportation in Sri Lanka.
 This kind of travel is a microcosm of real life.
-There are jostling crowds, monks, newborn babies and grocery bags.
-Hot wind blows through open windows.
+There are jostling crowds, monks, newborn babies, and grocery bags.
+A hot wind blows through open windows.
 You are momentarily stepping into their world.
-Soak up what is offerred.
+Soak up what is offered.

 On the trains, it is similar yet different.
-The clickity clack of the rails is soothing.
+This public transportation in Sri Lanka has the soothing clickety-clack of the rails.
 The views are spectacular.
 There is more leg room and everyone loves hanging out the windows.

 Sit back (or stand!) and enjoy the ride!
 The most fleeting of connections and conversations will transpire, some that will stay with you forever.